 Bill cast her a distinctly fiendish smile.
 “I’ll give you a massage when we get back to our room.”

+Tina, unfortunately, had to stop several times to rest her feet, which were killing her by then.
 When we finally made our way back out to the parking lot, our mouths collectively fell open.
-There was no one was there.
-Thanks to Tina and her high heels causing us to fall way behind on the hike, we had been abandoned.
+There was no one there.
+Thanks to Tina and her high heels causing us to fall (pun intended) way behind on the hike, we had been abandoned.

 “Do any of you remember the way back to the hotel?” my husband asked as we climbed into the car.